 The CLNR project demonstrated the application of individual solutions to address simple constraints but also demonstrated the integration and optimisation of multiple solutions to address more complex, perhaps multi-level constraints.
-It delivers the necessary understanding, tools and policy recommendations so that DNOs can adopt these solutions into business as usual in a co-ordinated way.
+It delivers the necessary understanding, tools and policy recommendations so that DNOs can adopt these solutions into business as usual in a coordinated way.
 It was always intended that CLNR would achieve increases in integration readiness levels (IRL) rather than raise the technology readiness levels (TRL) of individual technologies.
 However, we can also report that CLNR has also raised the TRL of a number of technologies, as shown in the table below.
 An explanation of TRL and IRL ratings are included in appendix 8.

 As we have mentioned elsewhere, in some cases we discovered during the procurement process that technologies that we had expected to be high TRL commercial off the shelf (COTS) products were in fact at a lower TRL.
-The increases in TRL and IRL achieved by CLNR can be clearly seen in the table below.
-Further detail can be found in a suite of materials delivered by the project which describe how and when to deploy the solutions, and how to specify, install and operate the equipment.
+We worked closely with manufacturers in installing, commissioning and operating these technologies, supported by input from leading consultants and specialist engineers.
+This collaboration of expertise has raised the TRL and IRL of these technologies, as can be seen in the table below.
+This advancement has been captured in the suite of materials that we have developed which describe how and when to deploy the solutions.
 This suite, which is listed in Appendix 11, comprises policy updates, lessons learned reports, a cost benefit analysis, technical recommendations for purchase, equipment application guides, operational guidance notes, and training materials.
 Because of the high TRLs and IRLs in conjunction with this documentation, we consider that electrical energy storage and enhanced network monitoring are technically ready for deployment (although EES has some commercial hurdles in relation to its current cost), and EAVC and RTTR are ready to deploy, subject to further discussions with the Health and Safety Executive, in relation to revisiting their guidelines to ESQCR.
 With the GUS area control system, we have advanced the TRL and IRL of its various component parts, but as a whole system, we consider that it requires more development before it is commercially ready for wide-scale deployment.